Introduction to Kubernetes

 - Expert Q and A

 This Kubernetes training class is for engineering teams, leaders, and technology stakeholders who need to help their organization take the next step in orchestrating and managing containers and the services they support.
-The workshop is of particular benefit to:

 - Application Developers